Your Brewery Books Tours and Private Events on a Calendly That Doesn't Know the Tank Is Down

 Exactly what you get

 A booking system that reserves everything a Grand Rapids booking actually needs at once: the taproom event space, the tour guide, and production access together, or the design consultant and showroom space, or the provider, room, and equipment for a clinic.
 It enforces capacity and prevents the double-bookings generic tools allow.
-It integrates with your POS for brewery payments, your CRM for the customer relationship, and feeds business intelligence dashboards for utilization and revenue per slot.
+It integrates with your POS for brewery payments, your CRM for the customer relationship, and feeds business intelligence (BI) dashboards for utilization and revenue per slot.

 How to choose a developer in Grand Rapids